Primarily handling appeals, from the most simple to complex.

 Whether preparing an appeal in the first instance or coming to your assistance if your firm's brief has resulted in a rebriefing order, I will do my best to provide top flight appellate services.
 I primarily handle appeals, but some trial court projects may be accepted if time permits, particularly in complex cases which may go up on appeal.

-• I will take a fresh look at the record and prepare your appellate brief from abstracting, to research, writing and typing.
+• I will take a fresh look at the record and prepare your appellate brief from beginning to end.
 I handle more appeals in a single year than many general practitioners handle in a decade.
 I will email portions of the brief to counsel for feedback as I progress, if desired.
 I will communicate before going over any preset pricing limitations.

 • On the average, I may work on only three to six appeal briefs at any given time.
 Many hire me as early as possible as I must frequently turn away work.
 Typically, it is best to hire me shortly after the filing of the notice of appeal so that I may begin work during the time that the record is being prepared.

 • I am also able to prepare extraordinary petitions in the Arkansas Supreme Court, as those for a writ of certiorari or for prohibition.
 I am able to prepare petitions for writs of certiorari in the United States Supreme Court.

 • I charge $200 per hour.
 Payment plans are available, with a minimum retainer to begin work and further payments in 30 day intervals.